 Not all app updates are created equal and while most usually fix bugs, add features, and make things better, faster, smoother, more stable, and more enjoyable, it is not the case of the latest Android Wear app update.
 Google giveth and Google taketh away.

 Version 1.4, which was released about 10 days ago, did some UI cleaning, but it dumped a couple of features: the battery stats (for everyone) and the disconnect toggle (for some users).
 Battery stats weren't the most useful feature all the time, but I liked peeking at them every now and then to check the stamina of my watch.

 If you're on the Sprint network, and you're thinking about upgrading to the Galaxy Nexus, you might want to hold off for a bit.
 Some users in Sprint's forums are reporting that they are unable to connect to Sprint's 3G data network, instead only able to get data via WiFi.
 Ouch.

 Said one user, who attached the above screenshot:

 I've attached a screen shot from RF Signal Tracker.

 It shows EVDO-A is available and a "Network State" of "CONNECTING"

 Every now and then it will get a data connection and the network state changes to CONNECTED, but that will only last for a few seconds.
-It doesn't matter if I'm in an area with 2bars or 5 bars, same results.
-I've tried toggling all of the differnt options under Mobile Networks.

 After a rollercoaster of emotions and months of waiting, the back-from-mythical Galaxy Nexus was finally released on Verizon yesterday, but were the main reasons for the delays, in fact, related to unstable and poor connectivity?
 I've had endless problems with connectivity on the Thunderbolt (even with the latest firmware), and plenty of you had similar issues with pretty much all other LTE devices.